How Stem Cells Can be Used to Address the Symptoms of Disease?

 Adipose- (or fat-) derived stem cells are found in abundance suspended in the fat stores that lie just below the skin.
 NSI Stem Cell Centers uses a minimally invasive technique to harvest the adipose stem cells.
 The sample is usually taken from the fatty tissue that forms around the thighs, abdomen, hips or buttocks.

 A small sample is all that is needed for harvesting, and the procedure is done with a local anesthesia.
-Stem cell therapy as practiced at NSI is done on an outpatient basis, and is a treatment is completed within a few hours.
+Stem cell therapy as practiced at NSI is done on an outpatient basis, and is a therapy that can be completed within a few hours.

 What Is Stem Cell Therapy?

-Stem cell therapy treats or prevents an ever-growing list of diseases, disorders, injuries or chronic conditions.
-Using the innate, multi-use healing capability of stem cells, stem cell treatments are being used to address a wide range of illness and conditions, including:
+Stem cell therapy can help with te symptoms of an ever-growing list of diseases, disorders, injuries or chronic conditions.
+Using the innate, multi-use healing capability of stem cells, stem cell therapies are being used to address a wide range of illness and conditions, including:

 - Hip, knee, hand, wrist, foot or ankle injuries